dfandrich/spec-tree/README.md

     pip3 install https://glare.now.sh/dfandrich/spec-tree/tar

+Test the code using pytest like this:

+    pytest

+or unittest like this:

+    python -m unittest

-The Python module is not intended to maintain a stable API.
+The Python module is not intended to maintain a stable API across releases.

 ## Usage